 A group of 22 brightly painted foam figures floated in Boston's Fort Point Channel for two months in 2016.
 The Swimmers relate the Channel to the seas crossed by those in search of shelter, freedom, prosperity and safety.
-They invoke Boston's long history of welcoming immigrants.
+They evoke Boston's long history of welcoming immigrants.
 Each figure represents more than 1 million of the United Nations High Commissioner for Refugees estimated 22.5 million refugees in the world today.

 Animated by the environment, SOS (Safety Orange Swimmers) take on a life of their own.
 Changing weather conditions and different viewpoints give the installation a range of meanings.
 It's open to viewer interpretation, and it's definitely a conversation starter.